Clement Jackson: Athletics administrator

 In 1868, he was appointed Club Auditor of the Oxford University Athletic Club (OUAC), and in 1869, Senior Treasurer, a position he held for some sixty years.
 He guided the club towards a position of international prominence and Jackson became renowned as an authority figure within athletics.

 He also acted as mentor and coach to the club's members.
 As a trusted official, Jackson was called upon to determine who had won in a close finish at the Varsity Sports.

 Together with two other Oxford men, Montague Shearman and Bernhard Wise, he was the guiding force in the founding of the Amateur Athletic Association on 24 April 1880.
-The first AAA Championships were held on 3 July 1880 at Lillie Bridge.
+The first AAA Championships were held on 3 July 1880 at the Lillie Bridge Grounds.

 Personal life

 He married Ada Louisa Martin.
 His brother, Morton Strode Jackson married her sister, Edith Rosine Martin.
 Morton's son Arnold Jackson won the gold medal in the 1500m at the 1912 Olympic Games in Stockholm, coached by his uncle, Clement Jackson.